lua-cookbook/lua-cookbook/src/book/en_US/08-errors.md

     > = io.open("hello.txt")
     nil	hello.txt: No such file or directory	2

-However, the Lua libraries aren't consistent in error handling.
+However, the Lua libraries aren't always consistent in error handling.
 The `table` functions throw errors:

     > t = {'h',{}}